Spiritual, Moral, Social and Cultural Ethos

 - What’s On Wednesdays (WoW) activities, sporting, musical, creative, academic pursuits give students an element of personal choice in their learning and extra-curricular activities

-- A Rotary Club Debating competition gave a group of year 8 girls the opportunity to debate against other schools (both state and public).
+- Students from Copleston have been successful in winning the local heats of the Rotary Club Debating competition 'Youth Speaks'.
+This has given groups of year 8 and 9 students the opportunity to debate against other schools (both state and public).
 Students giving feedback talked of the benefits for them personally as including: building confidence in presenting in front of their peers and adults; and how this directly impacted on their ability to present in learning situations back at school.

-- Last year, 80 trips were offered to students across the school.
+- Every year trips are offered to students across the school.
 Some of our trips are residential, with trips to the 1st World War Battlefields in Belgium, Water sports Activities in France, and a Year.
 11 Revision residential trips.
-Theatre trips, museums, concerts and visits to places of interest were also offered
+Theatre trips, museums, concerts and visits to places of interest were also offered.
+(For more information, please see the Trips web page)

-- Year 9 worked on a project to produce an exhibition for a local church for Remembrance Sunday 2012.
+- Year 9 worked on a project to produce an art exhibition for a local church for Remembrance Sunday.
 One student said ‘I enjoyed it because we got to be creative and inform people about World War One.
 But if we stayed in school it would only be for us and nobody else would learn’, ‘I really enjoyed going out and showing other people the importance in what we were doing.’
+This is just one example of the community based positive projects students are often involved in.